-- 1. Assessment of Class Participation/Preparation (15%): It is expected that classroom activities and preparation for lectures can help students understand the subject matter and themselves, develop social skills, connect learning to themselves and promote an appreciation of the importance of service leadership qualities.
+1. Assessment of Class Participation/Preparation (15%): It is expected that both classroom and online activities, and preparation for lectures can help students understand the subject matter and themselves, develop social skills, connect learning to themselves, and promote an appreciation of the importance of service leadership qualities.
 Hence, marks for class participation and preparation for lectures will be given.
-Students will be assessed in terms of: - a) preparation for lectures (i.e., completing home assignments on time); b) participation in class (e.g., completing worksheets, sharing personal views/feelings, and taking initiative to answer questions and join activities in class).
+Students will be assessed in terms of:

-- 2. Assessment of Group Project (35%): Assessment of group project includes group project presentation assessed by subject teacher(s) (30%) and group project participation assessed by peers in the group (5%).
-Group project can give an indication of the students' understanding, integration and critique of theories and concepts on the basic qualities in effective service leaders.
-It can also demonstrate personal and group reflections, interpersonal skills and reciprocal learning.
-Students are required to submit written presentation materials (e.g., PowerPoint slides) before the presentation.
-Students will also be invited to assess the contribution of their group members to the group project by one item of 6-point (0-5) scale.
-The marks will reflect the mastery of knowledge, self-reflection and quality of interpersonal skills (such as collaboration with other members and contribution to the group) of the group members. - 3.
-Assessment of Term Paper (50%):
+- a) preparation for online lectures, participation in online activities, and completing assignments on time (10%) (e.g., completing reflective writing and online worksheets, and sharing personal views/feelings); b) participation in classroom activities and completing assignments (2%) (e.g., completing worksheets, sharing personal views/feelings, and taking initiative to join group activities); c) completing evaluation questionnaires (3%) (e.g., the pre-test and post-test objective outcome evaluation forms). - 2.
+Assessment of Group Project (35%): Assessment of group project includes group project presentation assessed by subject teacher(s) (30%) and group project participation assessed by peers in the group (5%).
+Group project can give an indication of the students' understanding, integration, and critique of theories and concepts on the basic qualities in effective service leaders.
+It can also demonstrate personal and group reflections, interpersonal skills, and reciprocal learning.
+Each group is required to submit a video of group project presentation and other presentation materials (e.g., PowerPoint slides) on a chosen topic on time.
+Students will also be invited to assess the contribution of their group members to the group project by one item of a 6-point (0-5) scale.
+The marks will reflect the mastery of knowledge, self-reflection, and quality of interpersonal skills (such as collaboration with other members and contribution to the group) of the group members.

-APSS1A21:
+3. Assessment of Term Paper (50%):

+APSS1A21U:

 To enable students to meet the "ER" requirement, students are required to read the prescribed readings (100,000 words or 200 pages).
 The arguments of the readings should be reflected in the term paper.
 Subject teacher will grade the extent students fulfill the "ER" requirement.
-For "EW" requirement, students are required to produce a term paper with 1,500 - 2,500 words in English.
-The term paper will give an indication of the student's understanding, integration and critique of theories and concepts on the essential qualities emphasized in service leadership.
-It can also demonstrate the student's self-assessment, self-reflection, connection of the subject matter to oneself and how the student recognizes the importance of actively pursuing knowledge covered in the subject.
+For "EW" requirement, students are required to produce a term paper with 1.500 - 2,500 words in English.
+The term paper will give an indication of the student's understanding, integration and critique of theories, and concepts on the essential qualities emphasized in service leadership.
+It can also demonstrate the student's self-assessment, self-reflection, connection of the subject matter to oneself, and how the student recognizes the importance of actively pursuing knowledge covered in the subject.
 Subject teacher and ELC will jointly grade the final paper.
 In order to pass this subject, students must pass the "EW" requirement, i.e., attain a minimum grade "D" in the writing component.

-APSS1A21M:
+APSS1A21V:

 Students are required to produce a term paper with 1,200 - 1,500 words in English.
-The term paper will give an indication of the student's understanding, integration and critique of theories and concepts on the essential qualities emphasized in service leadership.
-It can also demonstrate the student's self-assessment, self-reflection, connection of the subject matter to oneself and how the student recognizes the importance of actively pursuing knowledge covered in the subject.
+The term paper will give an indication of the student's understanding, integration, and critique of theories and concepts on the essential qualities emphasized in service leadership.
+It can also demonstrate the student's self-assessment, self- reflection, connection of the subject matter to oneself, and how the student recognizes the importance of actively pursuing knowledge covered in the subject.
+Students are required to submit their final term papers on time and the subject teacher(s) will grade the final paper.